-Moraine Valley Community College started its intercollegiate athletics program in 1976.
+Moraine Valley Community College officially started its intercollegiate athletics program in 1976.

 Moraine Valley's original gymnasium (in Building G) was the first permanent structure built on the campus, opening in 1971.
 Hockey (coached by John Apter), gymnastics (coached by assistant professor Marilyn Twinning) and tennis (coached by Milt Neuman) debuted in those early days.